-The Marauders’ odd behaviour towards us lasted for several days.
+The Gryffindors’ odd behaviour towards us lasted for several days.
 Fortunately, the next time I saw them, Remus was with them, just as friendly as always, but Sirius seemed wary of us, like he didn’t trust us.
 He’d stay in a moody silence all the time and I knew he was still stewing about what we had done.
 I wondered if the four of them had ever cared that much for a group of Slytherin girls anyway, as they were rather popular and had plenty of other friends.

 I had no idea what had happened, or whether I’d done something wrong, but regardless, it seemed unlikely that we’d end up spending much time with them again.
-We went back to hanging around with people we’d spent much of our time with before we’d gotten to know the Marauders.
+We went back to hanging around with people we’d spent much of our time with before we’d gotten to know the Gryffindors.

-One evening, Mandy, Charlotte and I were having dinner with Russell Thatcher and Hector Branstone.
+One evening, Mandy, Charlotte and I were having dinner with Russell Rabnott and Hector Branstone.
 I was looking over at the Gryffindor table and saw them laughing.
 “I don’t know why you’re so concerned about them,” said Russell as he helped himself to some steak and kidney pie.
 “Yeah, they’re funny, when they’re not hexing you in the hallway… but you have other friends.”